damir-manapov/indexless-query-benchmarks/README.md

 This project benchmarks query performance on tables without traditional indexes, demonstrating how columnar databases and modern storage formats handle full-scan workloads.

+### Assumptions

+We assume that query parameters — what to filter, order by, how to join tables, etc. — are dynamic and defined by the user at runtime.
+Thus, queries are not known beforehand and no indexes can be used in most cases.

+This may not be your case.
+You may heavily constrain what users can configure, find ways to define indexes on the fly, or have someone monitor usage and adjust indexes manually.
+If so, you should perform measurements with the expected indexes yourself.

 ### Databases Tested

 - **PostgreSQL** - Traditional RDBMS for baseline comparison